Stephen M. Engel

 Dean of the Faculty's Office

 Wesleyan University (B.A., 1998); New York University (M.A., 2001); Yale University (Ph.D., 2009)

 I have authored four books.
-My most forthcoming book is Disrupting Dignity: Rethinking Power and Progress in LGBTQ+ Lives, co-authored with Timothy Lyle of Iona College.
+My most recent book is Disrupting Dignity: Rethinking Power and Progress in LGBTQ+ Lives, (NYU Press June 2021), co-authored with Timothy Lyle of Iona College.
 In this multidisciplinary exploration of public health policy, popular culture, and law, Timothy and I detail how politicians, policymakers, judges, media leaders, and even some within LGBTQ+ communities have used the concept of dignity to shame and disempower members of those communities.
 We show how dignity—and the subsequent chase to be defined by its terms—became a tool of the state and the marketplace thereby limiting its more radical potential.
-Disrupting Dignity will be published by NYU Press, and it is set for release in June 2021.

 My articles have been published in Studies in American Political Development, Perspectives on Politics, Constitutional Studies, and Law & Social Inquiry.

 My research has been supported by grants from and fellowships with

 - American Bar Foundation